All Emotions are OK

 - Family Wellness Coaching

 - Option to provide comments and feedback about All Emotions are OK

 Unless you have been invited as a presenter, you will enter the Live Event as an anonymous attendee so please click this option (rather than sign up or join).
 In addition the platform works best with Chrome or Edge so if you are using a different browser you may need to change.
 Android phones don't appear to be able to connect at all.
 Some LA employees are finding that they have to cut and paste the URL into the browser rather than clicking direct.

 1. Mindful moments

-2. There is NHS funded emotional support available for parents and carers and you don't need a GP referral
+2. There is NHS funded emotional support available for parents and carers who live in England and you don't need a GP referral

 3. Inside Out is a great conversation starter